-If your self image and confidence is negative, you may find social communication a challenge.
+If your self-image and confidence are negative, you may find social communication a challenge.
 It may become harder to express yourself and your body language may reveal how you feel to others.
-It often happens that when you struggle with communication skills, you may start to avoid socialising altogether.
-Sometimes if you begin to feel a social failure, you might begin to believe you cannot communicate well, and expect to fail in social situations.
-This can be disastrous, and can lead to isolation or loneliness.
-There are also consequences for your career prospects, academic success and general well-being.
+It often happens that when you struggle with communication skills, you may start to avoid socializing altogether.
+Sometimes if you begin to feel a social failure, you might begin to believe you cannot communicate well and expect to fail in social situations.
+This can be disastrous and can lead to isolation or loneliness.
+There are also consequences for your career prospects, academic success, and general well-being.

 With some effort, though, you can improve your self image, I explain how on this post filled with my very best and most successful tips.

 Value yourself, your ability and your contribution to the world because you are unique.
 Do you understand this?
 You cannot value and respect others unless you first value and respect yourself.
 In order to help you with this learn to put yourself first for a change.